-Having a baby is a big life event, and it's natural to experience a range of emotions and reactions during and after your pregnancy.
-But if they start to have a big impact on how you live your life, you might be experiencing a mental health problem.
+Having a baby is a big life event.
+It's natural to experience a range of emotions during pregnancy and after giving birth.
+But if any difficult feelings start to have a big effect on your day-to-day life, you might be experiencing a perinatal mental health problem.

 "It took a lot of courage to tell my midwife that I was experiencing suicidal thoughts and had sought help from my GP."

 If you have a mental health problem and you get pregnant, it's a good idea to talk to your doctor as soon as possible.
 You can also speak to your doctor about your mental health if you are planning to become pregnant in the future.

 Your doctor can help you make plans to manage your mental health during pregnancy.
 They can also help you think about any extra support you might need.

 You might find it helpful to read our information on how to talk to your GP before having this conversation.